kobildeveloper/OIDC-node/Express - Auth Flow/README.md

-# mIDentity One OpenId Connect - Authorization Flow using Express Framework
+# mIDentityOne - Authorization Flow using Express Framework

 ## About
 This repo contains express example app that demonstrate the various OpenId Connect's Authorization flows.
 This is a Node.js Express app that uses Keycloak to protect the /authorizedRoute route, Login and user setup are controlled by keycloak.
 The default route / is unprotected.
 The /logout route clears the keycloak session.